Marc-Mundo/Marc-Mundo/README.md

 ## Hi there 👋
 This is Marc.
-I am an MSc graduate in Neurobiology from Radboud University Nijmegen, currently looking for a job in Tech.
+I am an MSc graduate in Neurobiology from Radboud University Nijmegen.

 Here are some things I have worked on during my studies: